 She has also worked with other famous directors such as Woody Allen and Mike Nichols.

-Her editing style is described as being very precise and focused on both rhythm and tone.
-Her attention to detail while editing leads to long hours and hard work but also
+Her editing style is described as very precise and focused on rhythm and tone.
+Her attention to detail while editing leads to long hours and hard work.

 Thelma Schoonmaker And Martin Scorsese